-3.1.12 Carriage House
+3.1.12 Backyard Cottage

-A small FLOOR PLATE, detached, ACCESSORY BUILDING TYPE typically providing space for one (1) small DWELLING UNIT, a home occupation, creative studio space, shed storage, a playhouse for children, or vehicular parking.
-The following images are examples from Somerville of the carriage house outBUILDING TYPE and are intended only for illustrative purposes.
+A small FLOOR PLATE, detached, ACCESSORY building type typically providing space for one (1) small dwelling unit, a home occupation, a playhouse for children, or vehicular parking on the same lot as a principal building type.
+The following images are examples of the backyard cottage accessory building type and are intended only for illustrative purposes.

-3.1.12 Carriage House (continued) a.
+3.1.12 Backyard Cottage (continued) a.
 Lot Standards